 The Dell G3223Q has low input lag for a responsive gaming experience with high-frame rate games.
 Sadly, it increases a lot more with 60Hz games, and while it's still fine enough for casual console gamers, it's still worse than other monitors at 60Hz.

-The Dell G3223Q has a Console Mode that doesn't have any issues playing games from the PS5 thanks to the HDMI 2.1 bandwidth.
+The Dell G3223Q has a Console Mode that doesn't have any issues playing games from the PS5, thanks to the HDMI 2.1 bandwidth.
 As the monitor is limited to 24 Gbps of bandwidth instead of the full 48 Gbps of HDMI 2.1, it displays chroma 4:2:0 instead of 4:2:2 because the PS5 doesn't support compression.
 This makes text clarity a bit worse, but it doesn't affect the gameplay experience.
+The monitor's Source Tone Map feature that tone maps in HDR according to the game.

 As the Dell G3223Q's HDMI 2.1 bandwidth is limited to 24 Gbps, your graphics card needs to use compression for signals that require a higher bandwidth, like 4k @ 120Hz.